-As featured in South Lake Neighbors Magazine (June 2019)
+As seen in South Lake Neighbors Magazine (June 2019)

 By Marc D. Langva, CFP®, Founder & CEO at WorkOptional

 Picture this…you just received a big inheritance, a large settlement, a huge sports contract, or better yet, you just won the lottery!
 No worries now, right?
 Wrong.